mdn/browser-compat-data/docs/data-guidelines.md

 This decision was made in [#3953, under the expectation that most users are likely to run the latest minor version of their browser](https://github.com/mdn/browser-compat-data/pull/3953#issuecomment-485847399), but not necessarily the latest version overall.

-## Node.js releases before 1.0

-Unlike other browsers, use pre-1.0 releases of Node.js because Node did not use major version numbers during its early history.
-BCD permits including any Node.js release that introduces a feature (typically, these are `major.minor.0` releases).

-See [#3160](https://github.com/mdn/browser-compat-data/pull/3160) for a discussion of this approach.

 ## Safari for iOS versioning

 For Safari for iOS, use the iOS version number, not the Safari version number or WebKit version number.